Skip to main content

 1. Complete the Strengths & Needs Tool to summarize and reflect on their local strengths, needs, and vision in the Fall of 2024;

-2. Participate in regional convenings to discuss aggregate needs of the region with other component districts and the District Superintendent of your Sole Supervisory District;
+2. Participate in regional convenings, facilitated by the District Superintendent of your Sole Supervisory District / CEO of BOCES, to discuss aggregate needs of the region with other component districts;

-5. Engage in the regionalization planning process to reflect on progress and update plans on a 10-year cycle.
+5. Engage in the planning process to reflect on progress and update their plans and recommendations on a 10-year cycle.

 What are Sole Supervisory Districts?